pgruetter/sdl-docs/docs/getting-started/setup.md

 ## Build docker image

 - Download the source code of the example either via git or by [downloading the zip](https://github.com/smart-data-lake/getting-started/archive/refs/heads/master.zip) and extracting it.
-- Open up a terminal and change to the folder with the source that contains the file called Dockerfile.
+- Open up a terminal and change to the folder with the source, you should see a file called Dockerfile.
 - Then run:

     docker build -t smart-data-lake/gs1 .

 ## Run docker image

-Let's see smart datalake in action!
+Let's see Smart Data Lake in action!
-Run the following commands in the same terminal to do so:
+Run the following commands in the same terminal:

     mkdir data
     docker run --rm -v ${PWD}/data:/mnt/data smart-data-lake/gs1:latest --feed-sel download